 "Normally, the liver treats estrogen like a poison, removing it immediately from the body.
 If the liver gets sluggish from malnutrition or too much estrogen (or other damage), it can allow the hormone to build up to very high levels" -Dr. Peat.

 - Poor hormone production resulting in low progesterone, leaving estrogen unopposed: Estrogen and progesterone are supposed to be in balance with one another, but a poor diet can result in low progesterone.
-The body needs some raw materials to make progesterone including: cholesterol, vitamin A (deficiency is rare), and thyroid hormone (T3) along with zinc, magnesium, vitamin B6 and vitamin C. If you are low in these nutrients or if you have low thyroid function, then low progesterone is a very common cause of estrogen dominance.
+The body needs some raw materials to make progesterone including: cholesterol, vitamin A (deficiency is rare, toxicity is not), thyroid hormone (T3) along with zinc, magnesium, vitamin B6 and vitamin C. If you are low in these nutrients or if you have low thyroid function, then low progesterone is a very common cause of estrogen dominance.

 - Chronic stress: stress of any kind decreases progesterone levels to increase production of cortisol.
 This is because cortisol is a stress hormone needed to help you survive stress, and surviving stress is a greater priority than reproduction.

-- Birth control pills, estrogen replacement therapy: This one is pretty straightforward.
+- Birth control pills and estrogen replacement therapy: This one is pretty straightforward.
 Adding synthetic estrogen to your body increases estrogen, and thus the estrogen burden on your body.
 Synthetic estrogen’s cardiovascular risks have been known since 1940, this includes: an ability to cause blood clots, varicose veins, miscarriage, and PMS.
 "It is the estrogen in oral contraceptives which correlates with their effects on the clotting system.
 In the last 20 years there has been a general agreement that increased risk of cardiovascular disease, rather than cancer or immunodeficiency or depression, is the most important concern about the effects of oral contraceptives” Dr. Peat.

 - Aging: Estrogen levels tend to increase with age, as pregnenolone and progesterone levels decline.